What you need to know about changing mask rules in Seattle area, WA and the U.S.

 - Travelers visiting Seattle-Tacoma International Airport will no longer be required to mask up, though airlines may still require face coverings on planes.

-- Alaska Airlines, Delta Air Lines and United Airlines are among the airlines that dropped their mask requirements Monday.
+- Alaska Airlines, Delta Air Lines, United Airlines, American Airlines, Southwest Airlines, JetBlue, Spirit Airlines, Frontier Airlines, Hawaiian Airlines and Sun Country Airlines are among the airlines that dropped their mask requirements.

 Are rules changing on Seattle-area transit?